 Marjorie Powell Allen, Beth Smith, the Hallmark Education Foundation and other community leaders had a desire to provide outdoor education programs for urban children of Kansas City.
 In 1980, they created Wildwood Outdoor Education Center, Inc.

 The Wildwood property was originally owned by Marjorie Powell Allen, Bob Allen and Marjorie’s parents–George and Hilda Powell.
-They purchased it In 1962 and offered camp programs under the name Allendale-by-Jingo.
+They purchased the property in 1962 and offered camp programs under the name Allendale-by-Jingo.
 They offered horse-back riding, canoeing, diving, tennis and other traditional camp activities.

 In 1980, the land and facilities were donated to become the 501 (c)3 nonprofit as it is known today, Wildwood Outdoor Education Center.
 A variety of outdoor classroom environments including ponds, meadow and wooded hills are combined with passionate staff to provide the very best experience in outdoor education in our region.